Perfect Square Turkey Throw Pillow

 This perfect square turkey throw pillow is a great way to transition from Halloween to Thanksgiving.
-I made it in about an hour and it was pretty simple.
-I think it is a great project for a beginning sewer ready to step it up to add a little personality to a project.
+It took abou an hour and it was pretty simple.
+This is a great project for a beginning sewer ready to step it up to add a little personality to a project.
 I love how cute it turned out and how darling it is on my couch right now as I type up this post.
 For me the biggest problem when it comes to sewing pillows is getting the corners to come out perfect.
-The Showcase Throw Pillow Corner Template from Nancy’s Notions saved me on this project.
-I love how easy it is to use and how it works to create great results.
-This post is sponsored by Nancy’s Notions but the ideas are my own.
+The Throw Pillow Corner Template I love how easy it is to use and how it works to create great results.

 To make this pillow, you will need these supplies and materials.

 - 2 pieces Kunin Premium Felt (Cashmere Tan) and Scraps of Black and White for Eyes